≡ Injury Lawsuit Connect ≡ Ozempic, Mounjaro & Wegovy Lawsuits

 Ozempic lawsuit case settlement claim Mounjaro, Wegovy, Trulicity, Rybelsus, Saxenda

-If you or a loved one were diagnosed with gastroparesis (stomach paralysis), ileus, or intraoperative pulmonary aspiration or suffered other issues (such as sudden vision loss) after taking Ozempic, Mounjaro, Wegovy or Rybelsus, you may be entitled to recover compensation from an Ozempic lawsuit case or settlement claim.
+If you (or a loved one) were diagnosed with gastroparesis (stomach paralysis), ileus (bowel obstruction), intraoperative pulmonary aspiration, deep vein thrombosis (DVT), pulmonary embolism (PE), or NAION sudden vision loss after taking Ozempic, Mounjaro, Wegovy or Rybelsus, you may be entitled to recover compensation from an Ozempic lawsuit case or settlement claim.

 Ozempic (semaglutide) is a prescription drug in a class of medications called GLP-1 agonists (a/k/a glucagon-like peptide-1 receptor agonists, GLP-1 receptor agonists GLP-1-RA, incretin mimetics, or GLP-1 analogs) that have been used to treat type 2 diabetes and obesity by lowering blood sugar, helping the pancreas produce more insulin, and slowing the rate that food passes through the body.
 They work by binding to and activating GLP-1 receptors in cells to trigger the production of insulin (a hormone which converts glucose into energy) and suppressing the release of glucagon (a hormone that raises blood sugar).
 Other GLP-1 agonists include Mounjaro, Wegovy, and Rybelsus.